rant-lang/reference/src/language/variables-and-accessors.md

 ### Definitions

-Defining a variable creates it in the current scope, but is not required to initialize it with a value.
+A **definition** creates a new variable in the current scope.
+They are denoted by placing a `$` symbol before the variable name.

+It is optional to assign a value in a definition.
 You can leave the assignment part out and it will be initialized to the empty value (`<>`).

-All variable definitions begin with the `$` symbol.

 ```rant
 # Define a variable `name` but leave it empty (value is `<>`)